pulumi/docs/content/docs/guides/saml/okta.md

 | Name ID format | EmailAddress or Persistent |
 | App username | Email |

-**IMPORTANT:** Do not change the value of Name ID Format value once your users have started using Pulumi; not even switching its value between Email or Persistent.
+**Important:** Do not change the value of the Name ID Format once your users have started using Pulumi---not even switching its value between `EmailAddress` or `Persistent`.

-<p><!-- space between table and text --></p>
-In addition, there are two attribute statements that can optionally be provided so that users who sign in with their Okta credentials will have proper user names.
+In addition, you can optionally provide two attribute statements so that users who sign in with their Okta credentials will have proper user names.

 | Attribute | Value |